sonamsamdupkhangsar/s3-rest-service/README.md

 # s3-rest-service

-This is a template project for starting a Spring Webflux with R2DBC for Posgresql Maven based project.
+This is a s3 rest service for uploading files to s3 bucket and creating presigned url for s3 objects.

 ## Run locally